anamarijadraskovic/password_generator_solo_project/README.md

 # 🔐 Password Generator

-A simple, responsive password generator web app.
+A simple, responsive password generator web app and Progressive Web App (PWA).
 Users can:
 - Choose the password length
 - Decide whether to include symbols or numbers
 - Copy the generated password with one click
 - Switch between themes
+- Installable as a Progressive Web App (PWA) for offline use

 👉 **Live Demo:** [Password Generator](https://drasko-password-generator.firebaseapp.com/)